 - All passwords used to protect personal data should be changed regularly and should not use words or phrases that can be easily guessed or otherwise compromised.
 All passwords must contain a combination of uppercase and lowercase letters, numbers, and symbols.

 - Under no circumstances should any passwords be written down or shared between any employees, agents, contractors, or other parties working on behalf of the Company, irrespective of seniority or department.
 If a password is forgotten, it must be reset using the applicable method.

 - All software (including, but not limited to, applications and operating systems) shall be kept up-to-date.
 The Company’s IT staff shall be responsible for installing any and all security-related updates not more than 1 month after the updates are made available by the publisher or manufacturer, unless there are valid technical reasons not to do so.

 - No software may be installed on any Company-owned computer or device without the prior approval of the IT Department.

 The Company shall ensure that the following measures are taken with respect to the collection, holding, and processing of personal data:

-- All employees, contractors, or other parties working on behalf of the Company shall be made fully aware of both their individual responsibilities and the Company’s responsibilities under the GDPR and under this Policy, and shall be provided with a copy of this Policy;
+- All employees, contractors, or other parties working on behalf of the Company shall be made fully aware of both their individual responsibilities and the Company’s responsibilities under Data Protection Law and under this Policy, and shall be provided with a copy of this Policy;

 - Only employees, sub-contractors, or other parties working on behalf of the Company that need access to, and use of, personal data in order to carry out their assigned duties correctly shall have access to personal data held by the Company;